Torridon: Mountains

-CELTMAN!
-Extreme Scottish Triathlon
+Triathlon

-Torridon hosts the annual CELTMAN!
-Extreme Scottish Triathlon since June 2011.
+Torridon hosts the annual Celtman Extreme Triathlon since June 2011.
+It is considered one of the most challenging triathlons in the world.
 The 3.4 km swim takes place in Loch Shieldaig while the 202 km bike leg is notable for the strong winds affecting competitors.
 Finally the 42 km run takes in two Munros during the race over the Beinn Eighe range.